halkyonio/tap/demo.md

     namespace: tap-demo-3
 EOF
 ```
-**TODO**: These manifest could become part of the Quarkus supply chain like the ServiceBinding to avoid to have to create them manually
+**TODO**: These manifest could become part of the Quarkus supply chain like the ServiceBinding to avoid having to create them manually

 Create the ServiceBinding to tell to the ServiceBinding Operator how to get the secret from the `ResourceClaim` to mount it to the `ksvc`
-**Remark**: This manifest could become part of the Quarkus supply chain

 ```bash
 cat <<'EOF' | kubectl apply -f -